ChunMinChang/blog/_posts/2020-04-15-shape-your-code-as-how-you-shape-your-body.md

 we believe the plan is feasible.

-By rewriting all the code in *Rust*, which was born with good coding principals, the human effor to review or check the code would be lower.
+By rewriting all the code in *Rust*, which was born with good coding principals, the human effor to review or check the code could be reduced.
 In addition, the *Rust*'s eco-system and community is thriving and robust.
-The library can leverage many useful third-party *crate*s to fulfil our needs.
+The library can leverage many useful third-party *Rust crate*s to fulfil our needs.
 Using the third-party library can not only reduces the maintaining effort but also __embody the spirit of *open-source*__.

-When translating the *C* code to the *Rust* code that follows those strict *Rust* rules, (we pray) some mysterious issues might be addressed silently with transforming the code structure in a stricter style.
+When translating the *C* code to the *Rust* code that follows those strict *Rust* rules, some mysterious issues might be addressed silently when transforming the code into a stricter structure (we pray 🙂).

 The code would need to be refactored at some point anyway.
 *Rust* seems to be the best choice for refactoring the library at this time.